NeonGeckoCom/neon-image-recipe/README.md

 `systemctl start neon-reset` will restore this backup to the default `/home/neon/venv` location before restarting services.

+## automount_usb
+Installs and configures `autofs` to automatically mount an attached USB drive.

 ## Clean Up
 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.
 After running `cleanup.sh`, the image is ready to burn to a drive and boot.